carloshsalvador/musicplayer/README.md

 Nevertheless, they are frameworks for frontend, good for management the user interface (UI) and handle client-side demands.
 This project rather requirs a backend's framework for more robust development such object relational mapping ([ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)), data bank interaction and APIs, authentification and security ([examples](https://www.gyata.ai/python/orm-object-relational-mapping#advanced-orm-concepts-in-django)).
 The ORM of Django framework for example provides a high-level, Pythonic abstraction for database management, making it easier to work with databases ([Django ORM](https://www.lycore.com/blog/django-orm-a-guide-to-database-management-in-django/)).

-For the backend framework the tendecy was to opt for one based on programing language I had experience before such as python, javascript and R. The points I have considered for the framework's choice was then based on mainly the programe language that I had to use:
+For the backend framework the tendecy was to choose one based on programing language I had experience before such as python, javascript and R. The points I have considered for the framework's choice was then based on mainly the programe language that I had to use during the development phase:
 - Python with [Django](https://www.djangoproject.com/) framework was the most interseting one to me due to my former experience, to the rich and powerfull libraries for web developement and to a great oportunity to use a second language in this project without great effort.
 About libraries and tools for example, [Joy](https://pythonistaplanet.com/advantages-of-django/) has pointed out 11 advantages such tools for security login, ORM and SEO and a interesting MVT:

 <img src='https://cdn-0.pythonistaplanet.com/wp-content/uploads/2020/02/Django_MVT-1-683x1024.jpg?ezimgfmt=ng:webp/ngcb19' alt="Django's Model View Template (MVT) Architecture" title="Django's Model View Template (MVT) Architecture">